Gopi-04/drumkit-project/README.md

 Keyboard support for triggering drum sounds.
 Responsive design suitable for various devices.

-# Getting Started
-To set up the Drum Kit project on your local machine, follow these instructions:

 # Prerequisites
 A web browser (e.g., Chrome, Firefox)
 A code editor (e.g., Visual Studio Code)